vbartle/Interactive-Lab-Hub/Lab 2/README.md

 Final video here:
 https://drive.google.com/file/d/1DqFRE6Ixp48aHpFxk33oakS56_45TEZw/view?usp=sharing

 And because I couldn't get the shutter on the projector to match what my camera could capture, there's a rolling shutter artifact.
 Below is a screenshot of a more accurate representation of the display.
+Also it's hard to see in the video but the first screen says "how are the skies today?" followed by "overcast" and "clear" when the user said overcast or clear.

 ![](https://github.com/vbartle/Interactive-Lab-Hub/blob/Spring2021/Lab%202/2021-03-08-193055_1280x720_scrot.png)